 Quizzes function partly as a mini-review of lecture material and concepts and are a motivator for you to not fall behind on readings and other class work.
-We will generally have one a week.
+We will generally have one every other week.
 Each quiz should take around 10-15 minutes and will cover recent lecture, reading, and/or lab material with short answers, multiple choice, and/or fill-in-the-blank questions.
 Quizzes will generally be given online but may occasionally be given on paper, in class.

 Reading Summaries *

 Reading scientific papers, agency reports, and even articles in the popular press can be quite difficult.
 You may get bogged down in the many details or controversies of a particular paper or you may skim too fast to capture the main points.
 Writing a summary of a research paper can help you identify the main points and the thesis of the paper.
 The first time you read through one of our class readings, make a quick note of important points or ideas.
 Then read through again, trying to understand where these points fit into the overall structure of the main ideas.
 Finally, you should be able to synthesize your new knowledge within the wider context of what you already know.